 A variety of programs and events offer unique opportunities for all interested age groups.
 Fugate Woods also presents a living classroom environment for the public and charitable/education organizations.

-Trails are open daily*, dawn to dusk, foot traffic only, pets must be leashed
+Trails are open daily*, sunrise to sunset, foot traffic only, pets must be leashed

 *Excepting Mother's Day and firearm deer season.